German Shepherd dog breed information and advice

 Exercise

 German Shepherds are a very energetic and active breed – you must remember this when considering which type of dog to get.
-They’ll need lots of exercise to burn off their boundless energy and to keep them healthy.
+Your German Shepherd will need lots of exercise to burn off their boundless energy and to keep them healthy whether they’re an adult or a puppy.
 It’ll also stop them from becoming bored and getting into mischief.
-You’ll need to take them out for regular long walks, probably twice a day, to keep them well exercised.
+You’ll need to take them out for regular long walks, probably twice a day, to keep them well-exercised.

 Introducing some playtime on a walk will help burn energy and keep their mind busy.
-They love nothing more than fetching a ball or catching a frisbee.
+German Shepherds love nothing more than fetching a ball or catching a frisbee.

 Training